-You’ve hit a brick wall and your hair is not growing.
-At all.
+You’ve hit a brick wall and your hair isn’t growing.
 There can be a number of reasons for this, but here are the most common ones (and some of these I’ve done myself, causing major breakage and hair loss):

-#1 You’re Constantly Picking, Playing with, or Combing Your Hair
+#1 You’re Constantly Picking at or Combing Your Hair

 Oftentimes, we’re not even aware of the damage playing with our hair can cause.
 That’s why…we shouldn’t leave our hair vulnerable – which brings me to my next point.

 You shouldn’t just leave your natural hair ‘out’ all the time (your afro, long hair, etc.).
 Not only can this cause breakage; this leaves your hair vulnerable (to things like picking at it!).